-- Garlic finely minced.
+- Garlic, finely minced.
 If you like garlic, you will kick the flavor up by a few more notches.
 Don’t add too much though.

 - Parsley.
 Instead of celery, if you don’t like it.
-On second thought, why not both of them.
+On second thought, why not both of them?
 They are so aromatic.

-- Arugula and/or radish for spicing things up.
+- Arugula and/or radish for spicing things up even more.

 - Capers.
 We usually find capers preserved in salt.
 For this salad, we don’t want extra saltiness.
-Rinse them really well, chop them and rinse them once more.
+Rinse them really well, chop them, and rinse them once more.

-- 1 large cabbage, finely chopped
+- 1 medium cabbage finely chopped

-- 3 carrots, shredded
+- 3 carrots shredded

-- 1 yellow pepper, finely chopped
+- 1 yellow bell pepper finely chopped

-- 1 orange pepper, finely chopped
+- 1 orange bell pepper finely chopped

-- 1 red pepper, finely chopped
+- 1 red bell pepper finely chopped

-- Celery, finely chopped
+- celery to taste finely chopped

-- 8 Kalamata olives, chopped
+- 8 Kalamata olives chopped

-- ¾ cup vinegar
+- ¾ cup white wine vinegar

-- Olive oil
+- Olive oil to taste

 - Before serving strain well the quantity you want and add olive oil.
 Put the rest in the fridge.